 In my experience Web Developers can often be unreliable and hard to get hold of, so be clear about what you want, the timeframe and the costs – and know what will and won’t be included in those costs.

 My Developer has told me all about nightmare clients who are vague, don’t know what they want and mess him about, so communication is the key here.
-Do not piss your Developer off as they can take your site down in an instant!
+Do not disrespect your Developer as they can take your site down in an instant!

 Decide on the design